asearfos/chipper/docs/chipper_manual.md

 5. You may need to iterate between steps \#3 and \#4.

-6. Use minimum syllable duration if you are still not satisfied with the parsing.
+6. Adjust the minimum syllable duration if you are still not satisfied with the parsing.
 Usually you will not have to adjust this parameter much or at all.
 (However, this will depend on the song type you are parsing.)
-It is often useful in getting rid of little bits of noise that are parsing as syllables or include small syllables that are not parsing.
+It is often useful in getting rid of little bits of noise that are parsing as syllables (by increasing the minimum syllable duration) or to include small syllables that are not parsing (by decreasing the minimum syllable duration).

 7. Use the crop sliders (under the bottom spectrogram) to remove onsets and offsets capturing any signal before or after the song.